EmuDeck/emudeck.github.io/docs/how-to-install-emudeck/linux/index.md

 ### Arch

-Either use the [Distro Agnostic](#distro-agnostic] guide or use the [AUR Package](https://aur.archlinux.org/packages/emudeck) with the AUR helper of your choice.
+Either use the [Distro Agnostic](#distro-agnostic) guide or use the [AUR Package](https://aur.archlinux.org/packages/emudeck) with the AUR helper of your choice.

 ***